dmbarbour/awelon/AboutABC.md

         V :: a * e -> (a + 0) * e
         C :: (a + 0) * e -> a * e

-*TODO:* Implement two versions of these conditional operators, one variation that makes them part of a larger environment, e.g. `L :: (a + (b + c)) * e -> ((a + b) + c) * e`, and one that does not, e.g. `L :: (a + (b + c)) -> ((a + b) + c)`.
-Learn which option leads to more consistent code and easier optimizations.
-Do for a large body of code.
-(Relevantly, avoiding a bunch of quotation and composition is desirable.)
+*ASIDE:* Sums are processed as one element of a larger product, rather than directly mirroring the product operations with `L :: (a + (b + c)) -> ((a + b) + c)` and so on.
+The motivation is to diminish need for block composition and quotation in the common case.

-*HYPOTHESIS:* The `* e` variation will lead to simpler code.
-Its signature seems more complex, but it means we don't need to quote a block before applying it, and we don't need to quote blocks for data plumbing of choices.
-When we do apply a block, it will almost always be upon a non-sum option.
+Sum types have several nice qualities.
+They separate the observation of a condition from action upon it.
+They remain open for extension and composition.
+Like products, sums have a simple and uniform structure that admits refactoring of data plumbing.
+There is no ambiguity for labeling of conditions.
+In a partitioned environment (CPU vs. GPU values, client vs. server), ABC can typefully control dataflows across a sum.

+To construct sums, developers can compare or introspect values.

 TODO: distribution, conjoin, disjoin, perhaps static vs. dynamic.
 TODO: conditional (e.g. less, equal) operations that produce sum in first place.